Rockies vs. Giants Player Props Betting Odds

 McMahon Stats

-- McMahon has 82 hits with 20 doubles, three triples, 14 home runs, 39 walks and 45 RBI.
-He's also stolen four bases.
+- McMahon has 83 hits with 20 doubles, three triples, 14 home runs, 39 walks and 45 RBI.
+He's also stolen five bases.

 McMahon Recent Games